 About this project

-The City of Burnaby and the RCMP are working together to build a new detachment at the corner of Ledger Avenue and Norland Avenue.
-The existing RCMP detachment at Deer Lake Avenue was purpose-built as a courthouse in 1967.
+The City of Burnaby and the RCMP are working together to build a new three-storey, 129,000-square-foot detachment at the corner of Ledger Avenue and Norland Avenue, to replace the existing detachment at Deer Lake Avenue built in 1967.
 To respond to evolving community policing needs driven by population growth and technology changes, the existing building has undergone numerous renovations.
-However, for many years the existing building has been unable to accommodate departmental requirements, which has impacted operational efficiency such as response time to call-outs.
+However, the current building is unable to accommodate departmental requirements, which has impacted operational efficiency such as response time to call-outs.
 Building a new RCMP detachment is necessary to continue to make Burnaby a safe place for residents, businesses and visitors now and into the future.

 What’s happening now